CartMan-Brah/IBM_Data_Analyst_Capstone/README.md

 # IBM_Data_Analyst_Capstone

-### Include all files related to the final capstone project.
+### Includes all files related to the final capstone project.